 Simit kebab with pistachios

 On my first trip to Istanbul, I was taken to a kebabçi or a restaurant that serves mainly kebabs.
-I was mesmerized by the variety of kebabs, made from beef, lamb, mutton and chicken, the variety and flavours seemed almost infinite.
-They were wolfed down with down with small plates of Turkish vegetarian meze, loads of salad and even more raki.
+I was mesmerised by the variety of kebabs, made from beef, lamb, mutton and chicken, the variety and flavours seemed almost infinite.
+They were wolfed down with small plates of Turkish vegetarian meze, loads of salad and even more raki.

-Simit kebabs were on the menu and they are one of the essential kebabs in Turkey.
-Originally hailing from the Gaziantep region, these kebabs have become popular all over Turkey and beyond.
-They are unique as they are loaded with ground pistachios giving the kebabs a wonderful nutty flavour.
-The bulghur makes them moist and the mild spices are perfect.
+Simit kebabs were on the menu, and they are one of the essential kebabs in Turkey.
+Originally from the Gaziantep region, these kebabs have gained popularity throughout Turkey and beyond.
+They are unique as they are loaded with ground pistachios, giving the kebabs a wonderful nutty flavour.
+The bulghur makes them mois,t and the mild spices are perfect.
 I tend to add some additional whole pistachios to the kebabs for texture,

 For more wonderful recipes from this cookbook, click here.